oshea/oshea.github.io/pages/productivity_framework.md

 layout: page
 ---

+__“I must create a system or be enslaved by another man’s”__ — William Blake

-### Overall Strategy
+### Goals

 Constantly try use my time effectively.
-Constantly strive for the ideal flow state where my focus and attention is being used wisely.
+Work on ways to achieve better focus on the most important projects.
+Do a 'good enough' job on everything else.

+Take a long term view:
+- What are my responsibilities and goals?
+- What KPIs am I trying to maximize?
+- Always be optimizing
+- Say no to things that aren't high value

+### Strategy and habits

+- Do 2 minute tasks immediately.
+- Limit email reading to 3-4 low energy times per day.
+- Touch each email only once.
+Triage quickly and decisively into one of my other systems.
+- Do weekly and daily planning with my TODO list.
-Use Evernote for a GTD like system.
+- Use Evernote for a GTD like system with 3 lists: today (daily note), this week (daily note), later (projects).

-Use Inbox Zero + snoozing to manage communications.
+- Get to Inbox Zero everyday.
+Use snoozing for follow-ups.
+Don't use email as task list.

-Use my calendar to schedule events and times to complete high value tasks, goals and reminders to create good habits.
+- Use my calendar to schedule events and block times to complete high value tasks, goals and build good habits.
+- Use Streaks to track most important habits and goals.
+- Work on delegating and automating: trust and clearly communicate process and goals.

+Things to try:
+- Put links to email in my todo list and archive them.
+Can't use Inbox for this.

 ### Daily Task List and Notes